Amazon VPC Networking Components

 Components of Amazon VPC:

-- Subnet: It is a section of a VPC that can contain resources such as Amazon EC2 services and shares a common address component.
+- Subnet: A subnet in VPC is something a range of IP addresses.
+It is a section of a VPC that can contain resources such as Amazon EC2 services and shares a common address component.
 Public Subnet where resources are exposed to the internet through Internet Gateway and Private Subnet where resources are not exposed to the outside world.

 - Route Table: They are the set of rules used to decide where the network traffic has to be managed.
-It specifies the destination i.e, IP address and target.
-The target can be Internet gateway, NAT gateway, Virtual private gateway, etc.
+It specifies the destination i.e IP address and target.
+The target can be Internet gateway, NAT gateway, Virtual private gateway, etc. With the use of route tables, users can determine where the network traffic will be directed from your subnet or gateway.

 - Virtual Private Gateway: It is the VPN(Virtual Private Network) hub on the Amazon side of the VPN connection to have a secure transaction.
 Users can attach it to the VPC from which they want to create the VPN connection.